c0debreaker/highlight-json-st/README.md

-# Prettifying JSON files in Sublime Text
+# Prettify your JSON files in Sublime Text

 ## What is it for?